We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 • Whether there’s a mobile app you can use to access your accounts

-• How long does it take to receive money from direct deposit and internal/external transfers
+• How long it takes to receive money from direct deposit and internal/external transfers

 • Business hours and customer support